paulograbin/RangerHTML/readme.md

 Currently configured to monitor [lkbennett.com](https://www.lkbennett.com), where multiple server nodes behind a load balancer should serve identical content.
 The target site and expected server count are hardcoded — see [Limitations](#limitations).

+Original idea came from the fact that some server instances would not have specific marketing campaign banners due to improper caching keys.

 ## How it works

 1. **Server discovery** — On startup, sends multiple concurrent requests to the target site and collects the distinct `ROUTE` cookies returned by the load balancer.
 Each unique cookie value identifies a backend server node.
 Currently expects 3 nodes.